Shop Best-selling Swim Gear of the Season | SHOP NOW

 Picking out a tech suit can feel like a big decision, and it is!
 This isn't just another piece of swimwear; it's a piece of performance equipment.
 The right suit can make you feel powerful and streamlined in the water, but the wrong one can be a frustrating and expensive mistake.
 To make the best choice, you need to look beyond the brand name and focus on three key things: the events you swim, your unique body type, and the specific performance features that will help you the most.
 Thinking through these factors will help you find a suit that feels like it was made just for you.

-Match the Suit to Your Stroke and Event
+Match Your Suit to Your Signature Stroke

 Not all tech suits are created equal, and many are designed with specific strokes and distances in mind.
 For example, a breaststroker or IMer needs more flexibility through the hips and chest, so a suit with strategically placed stretch panels might be the best fit.
 A sprinter, on the other hand, might want a suit with maximum compression to support their muscles during explosive effort.
 If you're buying your first tech suit, there are fantastic options that offer the core benefits of compression and water repellency without being overly restrictive.
 These suits are perfect for getting used to the unique feel.
 Also, consider your race distance.
 A suit designed for a 50-meter dash will likely have a higher level of compression than one intended for a mile, where a little more comfort over a longer period is important.
 Check out our collection of competitive swim gear to see the variety available.

-Find the Right Fit for Your Body Type
+Finding the Right Fit for Your Body Type

 This is the most important step.
 A tech suit only works if it fits you perfectly.
 When you try one on, it should feel like a second skin with no wrinkles, gaps, or air pockets.
 If you can pinch a fold of fabric easily, it’s probably too big.
 A common mistake is to base your size on the stretched-out practice suit you wear every day.
 Don't do it!
 Instead, grab a soft measuring tape and take your current measurements for your chest, waist, and hips.
 Every brand has a specific size chart, so you’ll need to compare your numbers to their recommendations.
 It’s going to feel incredibly tight—much tighter than you’re used to—but that’s how it’s supposed to work.
 Taking the time to find the right size ensures you get all the performance benefits you're paying for.
 You can find size charts on the product pages for all our women's new arrivals.